Welcome to Toronto Metropolitan University!

 If you have a Registered Education Savings Plan (RESP), you may be required to confirm your enrolment at TMU in order to access your savings.
 TMU provides a standardized Verification of Enrolment for new students that contains all information required by financial institutions, and is accepted in lieu of their forms.

-Request Your Verification of Enrolment online by mid-July.
+Request Your Verification of Enrolment online between June 1 and July 21, 2023.
 Your official letter will be released to you online after you have satisfied the conditions on your Offer of Admission.

 If you are receiving sources of external funding other than RESPs, scholarships and government financial aid (OSAP), such as bursaries from employers or pension funds, you may be required to confirm your enrolment at TMU to access these funds.
 In many cases, a standardized Verification/Proof of Enrolment letter can be requested online and is sufficient to confirm your enrolment.
 If you have questions about your letter contact the ServiceHub.